Taiwan president quits as party chair after local election setback

 A vote to compete under a Taiwan banner would further rile Beijing, which has never renounced the use of force to bring the island under its control.

+That referendum appeared to have been blocked, with most people voting against re-naming Taiwan’s Olympic team.

-Results for the referendum votes may not come out until the early hours of Sunday morning, according to election officials.
+Final results for all the referendum votes are not expected until early on Sunday, according to election officials.

 Additional reporting by Tyrone Siu in Kaohsiung, Cate Cadell in Beijing and David Brunnstrom in Washington; Writing by Ben Blanchard; Editing by Michael Perry, Hugh Lawson and Helen Popper